 Assessment: 10 online elearning tests.

-Author: Rachel McAlpine, a respected specialist in digital content, is the author of the courses.
-Rachel has taught writing skills in Australia, Japan, China, New Zealand and Singapore.
+Authors: Alice Hearnshaw and Rachel McAlpine, respected specialists in digital content, are the course authors.
+Rachel has taught in Australia, Japan, China, New Zealand and Singapore.

 Upgrading from a Diploma in Web Content

 Have you already done our Diploma in Web Content?